What’s so good about the Friday when Jesus sacrificed His life for us? Everything.

 God forgave me, because He is good.
 And He has bolstered my courage, because He will not be denied.
 Now when a stranger asks what I do, I joyfully respond, “I love Jesus, and so I write books about Him.”
 It’s a conversation starter for sure.

 Here are some free resources to enhance your reading:

 How to Use The Women of Easter as a Bible Study (includes a recommended video)

 Mary Magdalene Pinterest Board

-If you need a copy or two to share with friends, order The Women of Easter today from Amazon, Barnes&Noble, CBD, and LifeWay.
+If you need a copy or two to share with friends, order The Women of Easter today from Amazon, Barnes&Noble, and CBD.
 If you love fiction, check out my eBook exclusive, Mercy Like Sunlight.
 And I’m tickled to announce that 31 Verses to Write on Your Heart is a Finalist for both an ECPA Christian Book Award in Devotion & Gift and a Christian Retailing’s Best Award in Nonfiction: Women.
 So grateful.

 Your sister, Liz